Device

 1KHz* |

-After installation and setup is complete, __prod_name DAS will automatically detect your newly installed hardware and allow you to take advantage of your new TTL capabilities.
+After installation and setup is complete, Cheetah DAS will automatically detect your newly installed hardware and allow you to take advantage of your new TTL capabilities.

-NOTE: If __prod_name does not detect your hardware, it means one of the following has occurred:
+NOTE: If Cheetah does not detect your hardware, it means one of the following has occurred:

 Configuring the TTL Board